nitefood/asn/README.md

 ## Mapping the IP(v4/v6) address space of specific countries

 The tool will search and display all IPv4 and IPv6 CIDR blocks allocated to a specific country when launched with the `-c` command line switch.
 Searching for a specific country code with a leading dot (e.g. `.fr`) will yield direct results for France, while full text search will display country codes matching the search string, or proceed to display the results if only one match is found.
-JSON mode is supported.
+JSON output is supported.

 *Usage Examples:*